Croatia

 They shall allow for appropriate financial compensation for expenses incurred in the exercise of the office in question as well as, where appropriate, compensation for loss of earnings or remuneration for work done and corresponding social welfare protection.

-The rapporteurs are satisfied that Croatia complies with Article 7 paragraph 2 of the Charter.
+In light of the above, the rapporteurs consider that Croatia complies with Article 7, paragraph 2 of the Charter.

 Article 7.3